raykao/source_control_workshop/labs/03_modifying_adding_commiting_pushing_changes.md

 The whole point to source control is to create and contribute changes to a project.
 Here we'll make some trivial changes to our project and commit them to histroy.

 ## Modifying
 Let's make a change to this file.
+I am Sharmainego

 ```<Replace me with your name>```